 During the numbering of subordinate bibliographic references, it is necessary to use non-continuous numbering within the entire article (Arabic numerals).

-Footnote bibliography should be printed using the MS Word text editor justified, font: Times New Roman (font size - 10 pt); Line spacing - 1.0.
+Footnote bibliography should be printed using the MS Word text editor justified, font: New Roman.

 After each reference it is necessary to indicate in the parentheses the source language of the source, for example: (in Ukrainian) or (in Russian).

 Transliteration should be made depending on the source language: for Ukrainian language, use the official transliteration, approved by the Cabinet of Ministers of Ukraine № 55, dated on January 27, 2010; for Russian, use transliteration according to the requirements of the order of the Federal Migration Service of Russia № 26, dated on February, 3, 2010.

 Quoted content is alphabetically named by the author's name (editor/compiler, if there is no author).
 If the content does not have any author, it should be distributed by the first letter of its title.